jywu20/Notes/Computer Science/Logic and PLT/Isabelle.md

 1. A trusted core implementing Isabelle/Pure in the LCF way, written in ML.
 2. Definition of object logics, like Isabelle/HOL or Isabelle/ZF, written in Isabelle/Pure.
 3. Tactics for constructing backward proofs, written in ML.
 Note that a lot of these tactics are not object logic-dependent, especially the primitive proof tactics.
 Automation tactics on the other hand are often heavily tuned to a specific object logic.
 A lot of them don't need to be used with Isar in theory.
-4. Commands like `typedef` or `datatype`, written in ML, typically for object-logic-specific packages.
+4. Commands like `typedef` or `datatype`, written in ML, developed both for Isabelle/Pure and for object-logic-specific packages.
 5. The Isar user interface, providing commands like `theorem`, `proof`, `qed`, and the like, written in ML and is not logic-specific.

 Below we go over each part of Isar, hence focusing mainly on the logic-independent parts.